-Along with the balance sheet and the cash flow statement, the income statement is one of the most important financial documents produced by your business.
-But what is an income statement?
+The income statement, along with the balance sheet and the cash flow statement, is one of the most important financial documents produced by your business.
+But how do you prepare an income statement?
 Find out everything you need to know about the format of an income statement with our comprehensive guide.
-We’ve also put together an income statement template so that you can see how this type of financial document works in the real world.
+We’ve also put together an income statement template (below) so that you can see how this type of financial document works in the real world.

 What is an income statement?